Chapter Two: On Rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints

 Hullman would argue for the latter.
 The jittering election gauge was actually exhibiting current best practices for communicating uncertainty.
 It gave people the perceptual, intuitive experience of uncertainty in order to reinforce the quantitative depiction of uncertainty.
 The fact that it unsettled so much of the Times readership probably had less to do with the ethics of the visualization and more to do with the outcome of the election– about which the left-leaning readership of the paper continues to despair.
 So score one for emotion in the task of representing uncertainty.

 Emotion is not only useful for communicating uncertainty.
 Let's return to the question around visual minimalism: Are minimal charts really "better," as Edward Tufte has claimed?
 Charts like "Monstrous Costs," depicted above, have been historically dismissed as "chart junk."
-In this case, the data has to do with presidential campaign spending from 1972 - 1982.
+In this case, the data has to do with House and Senate campaign spending from 1972 - 1982.
 You will notice that there is a very low data to ink ratio– recall Tufte’s other major pet peeve.
 For example, the monster's eyes and body would be deemed as "not data" and thus embellishment.
 Likewise, there is gratuitous spittle emanating from the monster's mouth, and the tail forms an S-curve that is then turned into a dollar sign with two utterly superfluous grey lines.
 The monster is also wearing a VOTE badge, which, again, does not represent any aspect of the data at hand.
 Plus, monsters do not vote– so how irrational is that?

 There are many popular blogs devoted to ridiculing this so-called chart junk.
 But recently, researchers have challenged the notion that chart junk is junk at all.
 A 2010 study by Scott Bateman and colleagues in Computer Science at the University of Saskatchewan that found that "embellished" charts do not hinder people's ability to accurately read them, and in fact, they are actually better for memorability.
 When polled 2 to 3 weeks later, people were much more likely to recall the message of the embellished chart over a minimalist chart that displayed the same data.
 People also thought the junk charts were more attractive, and enjoyed them more (Duh.
 Who doesn't like monsters better than bar charts?!)
 Likewise, in 2016, Michelle Borkin and colleagues showed that visualizations that make use of novel presentation styles are more memorable, and therefore more effective.
 Relating the visual form to the topical content of a chart works.
 So, as data journalist Mona Chalabi says, "If it’s about farts, draw a butt for god’s sakes."